 Making a PID in the Digital Transformation Agency

 Public interest disclosures can be made by a current or former public official.
 This includes:

 - any person who is, or was, employed by the Australian Government

-- individuals employed by Commonwealth companies, authorities and statutory agencies, Parliamentary services, statutory officeholders
+- individuals employed by any Commonwealth companies, authorities and statutory agencies, the Parliamentary service, statutory officeholders

-- in very limited circumstances, to a person outside the government provided that are not a foreign official.
+- in very limited circumstances, to a person outside the government other than a foreign official

 - send an email to PIDadvice@dta.gov.au

 - write to DTA PID Team, People Branch, PO Box 457, Canberra 2600 (all envelopes and packages should be clearly marked ‘confidential – open by addressee only’)

 - or phone DTA on 0427 196 791

 Read more about how we manage public interest disclosures in DTA in our PID Procedures.